StPete2/GeekBrains_Version_Control/Lesson 3.md

 > You can change the name of the master branch by writing either "main" or "master" in steps 2 and 3.
 This is important

->Can we rename the main branch back to master?
+> Can we rename the main branch back to master?

+Some additional changes to test the pull command